Thomas Eric Duncan passed away on October 8 at 7:51 a.m.

 “The past week has been an enormous test of our health system, but for one family it has been far more personal,” Dr. David Lakey, commissioner of the Texas Department of State Health Services, said in a statement.
 “The doctors, nurses and staff at Presbyterian provided excellent and compassionate care, but Ebola is a disease that attacks the body in many ways.
 We’ll continue every effort to contain the spread of the virus and protect people from this threat.”

-Who was Thomas Eric Duncan?
+Who is Thomas Eric Duncan?

 Why did he come to the United States?